 - Pedestrian accidents

-Even if you don’t see your accident type on this list, we still may be able to help.
+Even if you don’t see your accident type on this list, we may still be able to help, so don’t be discouraged.
 You can contact our team today to tell us about your situation and learn more about our services.

 What We Have to Prove to Win a Personal Injury Case in Florida

-We have to prove all of the elements of negligence when we go after damages in a personal injury case.
+To recover compensation, we must prove that the other party was responsible for the accident.
+That means we have to establish all of the elements of negligence when we go after damages in a personal injury case.
+Without these elements, it will be challenging to prove that negligence occurred.
 We must show that the defendant:

-- Breached the duty of care.
-It is negligence when someone breaches the duty of care.
+- Breached the duty of care: It is negligence when someone breaches their duty of care.
 Let’s say that you were stopped at a red light when a drunk driver plowed into your car.
 Driving while under the influence of alcohol violates the duty to obey the rules of the road and drive cautiously.
 As such, the drunk driver breached their duty of care.

-- Caused your injuries through negligence.
-The defendant’s negligence must be the thing that caused the harm.
-If you suffered physical injuries from the collision, the facts of your situation satisfy the requirement of causation.
-The defendant’s negligent act of driving while impaired caused the collision that injured you.
+- Caused your injuries through negligence: The defendant’s negligence must be the thing that caused the harm.
+So, if you suffered physical injuries from a collision, the facts of your situation could satisfy the requirement of causation.
+In the DUI accident example, the defendant’s negligent act of driving while impaired caused the collision that injured you.

 Liable Parties in a Personal Injury Case